skyec/spike-bb-webhooks/README.md

-# Spike to learn about the BitBucket Webhook API
+# Spike to Learn About the BitBucket Webhook API

-Implement a simple HTTP service that dumps various fields from BitBucket webhooks.
+Implement a simple HTTP service in Go (golang) that dumps various fields from BitBucket webhooks.

 https://confluence.atlassian.com/bitbucket/manage-webhooks-735643732.html